 And I’m not talking about the typical stand-on-the-sidelines sort of complicity.
-No, these Republican candidates are actively -- and dangerously -- bringing us back to scarier times with their fear-based proposals and angry rhetoric:
+No, these Republican candidates are actively – and dangerously – bringing us back to scarier times with their fear-based proposals and angry rhetoric:

 Ted Cruz called for closing the border to Syrian Muslims while allowing Syrian Christians to pass through.
 Jeb Bush, too, wants Syrian refugees to “prove” that they’re Christian before entering the United States.
 How is that supposed to work?
 Will refugees need to swear on a Bible?
 Convert to save their lives?
 Spain once tried to make religion a condition for residency.
 That was back in the 1400s; they called it the Inquisition.

--- with “mad dogs” among them.
+Ben Carson compared some Syrian refugees to dogs – with “mad dogs” among them.
 Comparing people to animals is textbook propaganda, and it often leads to some pretty nasty places (think: “vermin,” “blight,” “eradicate”).
 Just imagine Carson’s words blown up on a 20-foot poster.

 Less popular candidates are inciting their own mini firestorms.
 Rand Paul recently – and falsely – claimed that the Boston Marathon bombers came to the U.S. as refugees, while the always jocular Mike Huckabee said of Syrian refugees, “It’s time to wake up and smell the falafel.”
 Such lies and stereotypes put Muslims in a separate, secondary class.
 As Europe has learned, it’s dangerous to marginalize a group of one’s own citizens.

 I know I may get blowback by invoking some of the darker moments in history.
-And it’s true: Banning Muslims isn’t national policy -- not yet, thankfully.
+And it’s true: Banning Muslims isn’t national policy – not yet, thankfully.
 Assuming that large numbers of rational people vote, I like to hope that American democracy can put a stop to such extremism.
 Still, what we’re seeing here is unlike anything we have seen in modern politics.
 And it’s wrong.

 As Holocaust survivor and Nobel Prize winner Elie Wiesel once said, “No human race is superior; no religious faith is inferior.
 All collective judgments are wrong.
 Only racists make them.”